 An education at The Summit Academy is an investment for a lifetime.

 The Summit Academy is committed to serving families and a key component of this includes the effort to keep our exceptional education priced below the average private high school tuition rates.
 In addition, we have need-based programs, multi-student discounts, as well as a non-need-based program which awards the John Paul Asbell Scholarship.
-Below set in place procedures that will help us provide further tuition assistance for some families in the 2019-2020 school year.
+Below set in place procedures that will help us provide further tuition assistance for some families in the 2024-2025 school year.

 The John Paul Asbell Scholarship

 The Summit Academy has a separate standard policy for reduced tuition for families that have multiple students enrolled.
-There is a $2,000 discount for each successive student that is enrolled.
-Families that are eligible for the multiple-student reduced tuition may still apply for tuition assistance submitting all relevant information through FACTS.
+There is a $2,000 discount for each successive high school student that is enrolled and a $1,000 discount for each successive middle school student that is enrolled.
+Families that are eligible for the multiple-student reduced tuition may still apply for tuition assistance by submitting all relevant information through FACTS.

 The Summit Academy has established a tuition assistance committee that will utilize information from FACTS to help determine the need and the amount of the award.
 The committee does not have a specific formula to determine the award amount but will seek to take into account each family’s individual circumstances.

-The Summit has a rolling admissions process.
-However, we have a set amount of funds that are designated for tuition assistance in the 2019-2020 school year.
-The Tuition Assistance process parallels the admission process and acceptance letters for admission will be sent on March 31, 2018.
+Is there a deadline to apply?
+Yes.
+In 2024-2025 we have a set amount of funds that are designated for tuition assistance in the school year.
+Please consider the following:

 The Summit Academy is a 501c3 and all financial contributions are tax deductible.

-Contribute to The Summit Tuition Assistance Fund by clicking on to DONORBOX
+Contribute to The Summit Tuition Assistance Fund by clicking here: